Leopard Animation

 truong (2018) https://truongcgartist.gumroad.com.
 Available at: https://truongcgartist.gumroad.com/l/leopard.

-I am proficient in Unreal Engine and Blender and have some skills in 3DS Max and Maya.
+I am proficient in Maya, Blender, and Unreal Engine, and also have experience of 3DS Max and Rokoko Motion Capture Software.